-Note Do not interrupt this process as it might cause corruption, which will make your router unusable.
+Note Do not interrupt this process.
+Doing so might corrupt the file, which will make your router unusable.
 Your router reboots after the firmware is uploaded.
 If your router does not reboot, check the Router Status page to confirm whether the new firmware version uploaded.